-Adelaide seized his hand, and, dropping on

-her knees, solemnly assured him, "that if it pleased God to help her, she would help them also."
-Whilst she spoke, a discharge of artillery shook the air, the trumpets sounded, and a loud shout was heard of "The King ! the King !"
+Adelaide seized his hand, and, dropping on her knees, solemnly assured him, "That if it pleased God to help her, she would help them also."
+Whilst she spoke, a discharge of artillery shook the air, the trumpets sounded, and a loud shout was heard of "The King! the King!"

 Disabled as he was, the gallant soldier sprang forward, and Adelaide, with strained eyes and beating heart, beheld that gallant sovereign, whose name she had been taught to lisp with that of her own parents, and to whom she still looked as a friend and father.
-The King, mounted on a beautiful charger, was arrayed in light armour; a scarlet cloak hung gracefully from his shoulders, and a large plume of milk-white feathers surmounted his helmet;
+The King, mounted on a beautiful charger, was arrayed in light armour; a scarlet cloak hung grace-fully from his shoulders, and a large plume of milk-white feathers surmounted his helmet;-his countenance, open and commanding, indicated at once the natural sweetness of his temper; and the habitual exercise of his martial firmness, and the rapid glances of his piercing eye, showed how much his power of vision aided that promptitude of action which rendered him so great a general; †-he was attended by the princes, dukes, and other great

-This dress, by which he was always known, subjected him to great danger, particularly once, when he was about to besiege a city, where, the gates being open, he rode in with only about thirty followers, being in advance of his army.
-About two hundred of the enemy's soldiers being in the streets, they recognized him, and an order was instantly given, "to fire only on him with the scarlet cloak and snowy plume:"-the gates were at this moment closed behind the little troop, and their destruction seemed inevitable; but the king backed his horse to the gates, Th same ti his countenance, open and commanding, indicated at once the natural sweetness of his temper; and the habitual exercise of his martial firmness, and the rapid glances of his piercing eye, showed how much his power of vision aided that promptitude of action which rendered him so great a general;---he was attended by the princes, dukes, and other great men, who had attached themselves to his standard; but De Rosny, who was nearer to his heart than any of them, and who was not only his most attached but his most useful servant, was at a great distance, and by no means honoured with that open countenance he merited; such were the difficulties and dangers which surrounded a monarch whilst alive, whose memory is now held in such high estimation.
+^{}This dress, by which he was always known, subjected him to great danger, particularly once, when he was about to besiege a city, where, the gates being open, he rode in with only about thirty followers, being in advance of his army.
+About two hundred of the enemy's soldiers being in the streets, they recognised him, and an order was instantly given, "to fire only on him with the scarlet cloak and snowy plume:"-the gates were at this moment closed behind the little troop, and their destruction seemed inevitable; but the king backed his horse to the gates, and met the assailants with invincible courage, at the same time giving a signal to some of his attendants to climb on the gates and make a signal to his troops: this was effected, the gates were forced, and the king and his party rescued with the loss of one man only. -See Sully's Memoirs.